 How do you write an objective statement for a biotechnology CV?

 Instead of an objective statement, employers now expect to see a professional summary.
 This is a short paragraph of four to six lines that introduces who you are and what you do.
 Mention a few hard and soft skills along with personality traits that assist you in your work.
 Show employers what you can do for their company and what you will bring to the table if hired.
 See our biotechnology CV sample for suggestions.

 If you are new to the workforce, changing careers, or returning to work after a long absence, you can write an objective statement.
-For more assistance with this, try our resume builder for step-by-step instructions.
+For more assistance with this, try our CV maker for step-by-step instructions.

 Biotechnology CV Must-Haves

 If you want your biotechnology CV to make an impact, you will have to provide details about the general responsibilities of those in your desired field.
 Biotechnology is a diverse field, but you must explain that your job involves using software programs to model biological and statistical data, performing scientific research in a laboratory setting, and analyzing genetic information.
 Biotechnologists may also oversee other scientists and provide feedback to higher level workers.